-EDU 132 Planning, Organizing and Delivering Adult Education Instruction
+EDU 132 Planning, Organizing and Delivering Adult Education Instruction both in groups and individualized instruction.

-Covers the basics of planning an adult education program, organizing instruction within the various content areas and delivering the material in a variety of ways, both in groups and individualized instruction.
 A wide variety of learning principles and theories will be addressed in ways that show their applicability to the adult learner and his/her education.
 This course was designed to meet Colorado Literacy Instruction Authorization requirements Added at MCC Spring 2008.